How to become a translator without a degree

 I started working low-pay gigs.
 Test translation of one short paragraph would take me hours.
 I would work day and night, literally, and barely made 600 dollars a month.
 Now I'm specialized, with over 13 years of experience and pretty good records.
 My working hours and compensations have changed dramatically.
 I started while attending university, which I never graduated from.
 I don't have typical English fluency certifications and I was never asked to present one.

 It's definitely possible to become a translator without a degree and survive, but people tend to dismiss it as one special case, especially in Korea.
 People cannot imagine landing a decent job in any field without a university degree and several certifications; if you are to work in languages, then native-level fluency must be added to that list.
 That means you have lived in the country for a long time, preferably born or educated in there.
 These can be a thing for sure, but there is more to it.

 Before going into hows and whats about becoming a translator, let me share one of the most underappreciated truths.

 Your reading and writing skills matter more than you might think

-General fluency in your working pair (Korea-English in my case) is fundamental but it's only the base.
+General fluency in your working pair (Korea-English in my case) is fundamental, but it's only the base.
 What you really need to improve on is your reading and writing skills.
 When you read books and articles or watch movies and TV series with subtitles, you consume them for entertainment and information.
 You read the texts for that purpose.

-If you feel your fluency isn't an issue to start translating but have no idea how to really begin, here are some pointers and considerations you may find helpful.
+If you feel your fluency isn't an issue to start translating but have no idea how to begin, here are some pointers and considerations you may find helpful.